sergei-mironov/litrepl/README.md

 ### LaTeX

-1. Define `lcode`/`lresult` Latex environments according to the style of your document.
+1. Define `lcode` and `lresult` LaTeX environments according to the style of your document.
 The minimal working example might look like this:

    ``` tex